Glamping pods at Oakdown Holiday Park: welcome to the camping space age

 So why choose a premier pod?

 Our Coco Sweet-made pod was somewhere in-between a touring caravan and tent.
 It had solid sides, a canvas awning, beds and electrics.
-It came with its own decking, a recycled plastic picnic bench for al fresco dining, three deckchairs and two mental stools.
+It came with its own decking, a recycled plastic picnic bench for al fresco dining, three deckchairs and two metal stools.
 If you don’t fancy eating outdoors there’s a small fold out table and four stools tucked away inside.

 Through the corrugated plastic doors the pod is minimalist, adding to the space age feel.
 But you do get a lot of luxuries that you wouldn’t find in a wooden pod or your own tent.
 There’s a under counter fridge freezer, a small electric portable heater, a kettle, and a microwave.
 You also have plenty of storage in the kitchen area, under the beds and on shelves in the master bedroom.
 The only modern luxury missing is running water.
 The glamping pods share a mini toilet block, with two toilets and sinks, close by.
 There’s a fresh water tap outside the block.